karx/homepage/_posts/2025-09-30-poker-hands-ai-development.md

 ## Part 5: The Emergent Pattern - A Framework for "Intent-Driven Development"

 Reflecting on the entire journey, from the initial architectural sketch to the final frontend polish, a distinct and powerful pattern emerged.
 It wasn't a process of simply asking an AI to "build an app."
-It was a structured, cyclical dialogue, a partnership where human intent guided AI implementation.
+It was a **structured, cyclical dialogue**--a partnership where human intent guided AI implementation.
 I’ve formalized this workflow into a framework I call "Intent-Driven Development" (IDD).
 It’s a practical, repeatable model for collaborating with AI agents that elevates the developer's role and leads to higher-quality outcomes.

 The Intent-Driven Development (IDD) cycle consists of five distinct phases: